Instant overview

 On the other hand, if you always go heavy, go lighter and increase your time under tension to see how the body copes.

 Doing 4 sets of 10 or 5 sets of 5 aren't always the best approaches to achieve gym goals.
-Whether it be negative training, drop sets, or even partial rep training, it's essential to push the body further than usual or particular exercises.
+Whether it be negative training, drop sets, or even partial rep training, it's essential to push the body further than usual on particular exercises.

-Look into new training systems to make your sessions more exciting even if it's with the same exercises.
+Look into new training systems to make your sessions more exciting, even if it's with the same exercises.

 Changing these variables can really give your body something new to deal with and help you stay on track with your goals.